 Beauty and the Beast Sing-Along

-Let me just start by saying I had not really heard much about this sing-along prior to seeing it for the first time.
-I had seen a few jokes about it on social media but had no idea the references that were being made.
+Let me start by saying I had not heard much about this sing-along before seeing it for the first time.
+I had seen a few jokes about it on social media but had no idea the references being made.

-Going into the theater, I really thought I would leave thinking, okay, it’s a cute film.
-Maybe even it’s great to have more things to interest children in the World Showcase, etc.
+Going into the theater, I thought I would leave feeling like, okay, it’s a cute film.
+Maybe I would even think that it was great to have more things to interest children in the World Showcase, etc.

 Unfortunately, I left thinking if I had a daughter, I wouldn’t care for her to see it.
-In today’s modern times, most people probably wouldn’t bat an eye at the cartoon.
+Most people probably wouldn’t bat an eye at the cartoon in today’s modern times.
 However, I am a bit old-fashioned and believe that children should be allowed to be children.

 A cartoon sing-along, I think most would agree, is intended primarily for children to enjoy.
 No matter how much we adults love and belong at Disney.